Living with Fibromyalgia: The Evidence-Based Guide

 Medication, Weight, and the Side Effect Problem

 One of the most under-discussed aspects of fibromyalgia medication is weight gain.
 Several commonly prescribed medications, including amitriptyline, pregabalin, and gabapentin, can contribute to significant weight gain, which in turn worsens fatigue, pain, and quality of life.
 This creates a difficult cycle.
-We’ve addressed fibromyalgia, weight gain, and medication specifically, because it’s an issue that deserves honest conversation.
+We have addressed fibromyalgia, weight gain, and medication specifically, because it is an issue that deserves honest conversation.

 What About NSAIDs and Opioids?